Nobody Is Ever Missing: Plot

 Roman is relieved to learn from Gerri that no one died in the rocket explosion.
 Connor announces his presidential ambitions to his siblings.
 Kendall runs into Greg outside the castle, who reveals that he kept copies of the documents pertaining to crimes on Waystar's cruises and uses them as leverage to request a better position within the company.
 Kendall is impressed and agrees to Greg's wishes.
 Shiv and Tom return to their bedroom, where Shiv confides to Tom that she feels she is better suited for a non-monogamous relationship, and admits her affair with Nate.
 Tom forgives her and ejects Nate from the wedding.

-Kendall wanders outside the castle searching for drugs and runs into Andrew Dodds, the waiter whom Logan had fired earlier.
-The two do ketamine together; an intoxicated Kendall decides to drive towards town in search of cocaine.
+Kendall wanders outside the castle searching for drugs and runs into Andrew "Doddy" Dodds, the waiter whom Logan had fired earlier.
+The waiter does ketamine and offers some to Kendall, but before also partaking, Kendall realizes it's not cocaine and insists he needs some coke instead.
+Despite some minor protests at being unable to drive while under the influence, Kendall offers to drive to Dodds' contact to procure the coke.
 As they approach a bridge, they swerve to avoid hitting a deer, landing the car into nearby water.
 Unable to save Dodds from drowning, Kendall flees the scene and returns to the wedding in shock.
 Having lost his keycard in the crash, Kendall breaks into his own bedroom, showers, and rejoins the crowd to keep up appearances with his family.